gegian22/latin102portfolio21/translation3.md

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

-The participle *flumine admisso* works as an adverb that is describing the way the river moves.
-The reason it adds to passage's content is because this participle says that the river is purifying the offenses.
-These offenses can't literally be washed away by the river but metaphorically speaking, the river can be something that symbolizes washing away of any impurities.
+The participle *flumine admisso* because it is describing the way the river moves and it's significance in washing away the manure.
+It adds to the passage because of water's significance in purification/cleansing.
 For example, in Christianity, water represents cleansing away of original sin.
 Additionally, the clause ex creta insula Mycenis vivum adduxit the fact that the adjective is towards the end of the sentence so it reveals that the bull is alive.